Bairaha Farms: Operations

 Bairaha appointed Reyaz Mihular as the chairman of the company in May 2022.
 Before his appointment, Mihular has been serving as an independent non-executive director on Bairaha's board of directors since January 2022.
 Mihular is also the managing partner of KPMG Sri Lanka and Maldives since 2012.
 The company upgraded its laboratory with microbiological facilities in 2022.
 The laboratory is equipped with PCR testing capabilities to test chicken and chicken meat.
 The company saw a 200% profit growth in the second quarter of 2022 led by joint venture profits and other operating income increases.
 Prices of chicken also soared during the quarter.

-Corporate social responsibility programs
+Corporate social responsibility

 Bairaha Farms was the winner of the Environmental Social Governance Initiative of the Year award at the FMCG Asia Awards in 2022.
 The company won the award for publishing a chicken recipe book in Braille.
 It was the first time such a book was published in Sri Lanka.
 The company also donated Braille books to all 18 schools for blind students in the country.
-The company provides school bags and stationary packs for schooling children of every employee of the company.
+The company provides school bags and stationery packs for schooling children of every employee of the company.
 The programme is named "Bairaha Help to Learn" and is organised for the fourth consecutive year in 2022.
 Nearly 600 students also received plotted plants in 2022.